BMW-lab-MSU/fish-lidar-supervised-classification/Yellowstone/README.txt

 %% Flooring and filtering of radiance data
 	- The first filter is a high-pass filter, flooring values less then --- (xpol_norm(i, j) < 2 --- a value.
-	- The second filter I am still toying with, and will update this document later.

 %% Windowing